berkay-digital/KickDevDocs/events/webhook-security.md

 ### Examples

-Here are some examples of verifying the signature in different languages.
+Here are some examples of verifying the signature in different languages:

 #### Golang